History of the School

 2013 The School of Social Work was selected to participate in the Integrated Behavioral Healthcare Social Work Field Placement Project focusing on offering integrated care course content, creating an integrated care field placement for social work students and participating in field placement learning network activities.

-2013 The dual-title program in Social Work and Gerontology was approved for offering to all students enrolled in the Ph.D. program in social work at Wayne State University.
+2013 The dual-title program in Social Work and Gerontology was approved for offering to all students enrolled in the MSW or PhD program in Social Work at Wayne State University.